Finding the Limits: My Meds’ and My Own

 “I’m not so worried about developing an abusive reliance on medication — as long as I acknowledge that treating my attention deficit is no substitute for working my program.”
 An alcoholic in recovery discusses ADHD treatment.

-I started medication for ADHD after careful consideration and discussion with my addiction therapist counselor and an ADHD specialist psychiatrist who knew my history with substance abuse.
+I started medication for ADHD after careful consideration and discussion with my counselor and an ADHD specialist psychiatrist who knew my history with substance abuse.
 I started out with a small dosage and am in the process of trying to determine what is the best medication and dosage to help.
 I’m not in a hurry and appreciate the opportunity to start slow and increase dosage or change medication as needed.
 I am not taking a stimulant-based medication and I have not taken any amounts that have given me any sort of “high.”
 I am comfortable that I am proceeding prudently and with appropriate professional support.

-I didn’t really think that treating my ADHD would get rid of the impulses that drove me toward addiction.
+I didn’t really think that treating my ADHD would get rid of the impulses that drove me toward substance dependence.
 I admit, though, that I kind of hoped.
 I admit that I wish my ADHD medication would make it so that I didn’t have to work my program.
-The program consists of taking responsibility for my actions, being honest, being aware of what I am feeling, taking care of myself in healthy, grown-up ways – all stuff that I am not good at.
+The program consists of taking responsibility for my actions, being honest, being aware of what I am feeling, taking care of myself in healthy, grown-up ways — all stuff that I am not good at.
 Taking ADHD medications, so far, has helped me to feel less pressure, fewer random, scattered thoughts, and less of a push to be seeking out new, thrilling behavior.
 As far as I can tell, it doesn’t help me take responsibility for myself.
 It doesn’t make me be more honest and forthright.
 It doesn’t help me make amends for my bad behavior.
 It’s not a magic bullet.

 Through working a twelve-step recovery program though, I also realize that there are aspects of my character that are not helped by ADHD medication.
 The program calls them “character defects” and they are the things that really impair my ability to stay present with myself, avoid selfishness and maintain a connection with my higher power.
 I am sure I’m not the only alcoholic who wishes there was a pill that would get rid of my character defects.
 Unfortunately, there is not.